martinmCGG/diplomka/README.md

 ## Neural Networks

-Each of the neural networks is implemented in python but in different framework.
-That is why we used the docker infrastructure.
-We try to present some unified framework to easily test and train the networks without changing the code.
-This section will briefly introduce used networks and some of their most important parameters.
+Each of the neural networks is implemented in Python but in different framework.
+That is why we used the Docker infrastructure.
+We try to present a unified framework to easily test and train the networks without changing the code.
+This section will briefly introduce the used networks and some of their most important parameters.

 Parameters common to all neural networks: